-Rickett's Esthethic Line ("E-line"): Norm 0mm ± 2mm: Mx lip/ (Maxillary lip in relation to E-Plane) On the head film find the most anterior surface of the maxillary lip and measure it to the esthetic plane.
+Lower Lip to Rickett's Esthethic Line ("Li to E-line"): Norm -2mm ± 2mm: (Mandibular lip in relation to E-Plane) On the head film find the most anterior surface of the mandibular lip (labial inferior or Li) and measure it to the esthetic plane.

 Hopefully, the lips on the head film are at rest.
 Normally this is with the lips together.
 If patient is a mouth breather lips may be apart and that is the position you measure.
+Value is a negative number if behind the Pn-Pg' line (E-line).

-Application: The outline of each lip position is measured to a line drawn from the tip of the nose to the soft tissue pogonion on the chin, which is the E-plane.
+Application: The outline of each lip position is measured to a line drawn from the tip of the nose (pronasale or Pn) to the soft tissue pogonion (Pg') on the chin, which is the Eplane.
 Norm lips should "kiss" this plane at rest.
 The same relation may be diagnosed at the chair by using a length of unwaxed dental floss held against the tip of the nose and against the soft tissue forward point of the chin (pogonion).
 In extraction cases it is common for the lips to lose one to three millimeters of bony and incisor support during treatment.
 This causes the "dished in" look seen in some extraction cases at the termination of treatment.
-A good looking face can have either negative or positive measurements within the norm.

-Nasio-Labial Angle: Norm 96° to 118°.
+Nasolabial Angle: Norm 96° to 118°.
 (Measure the inside angle made by lines from Soft Tissue Point A to tip of nose and tip of Maxillary lip.)
 Angle is measured from the buccal part of the intersection of the two lines.